Stubble/Stubble.github.io/README.md

 Verifying
 ------

-Verify method called on mack
+Verify method called on mock

     verifyCalled([MockedObject methodToStub])
     or